Menu

 What To Do If Your Consumer Rights Are Violated

 If you’ve filed for Chapter 7 bankruptcy or Chapter 13 bankruptcy, but your creditors are still harassing you or attempting to collect on the discharged debt, they may be in violation of the U.S. Bankruptcy Code as well as the Fair Debt Collection Practices Act (FDCPA).
+Additionally, if a creditor sells your discharged debt to a debt buyer, the buyer may attempt to collect on a debt that is no longer owed, potentially violating the FDCPA.

 What Happens if a Creditor Pursues Debt Collection Activity After Filing Bankruptcy?

 If a creditor violates bankruptcy law by pursuing collection activity after a court issues a bankruptcy discharge on your debt or during the automatic stay period, the bankruptcy court can sanction a violation of the automatic stay and find the creditor in contempt.
 In that case, the court can impose fines, assess attorney fees, and force the debt collector to pay damages to the defendant.
+Additionally, creditors and debt collectors must accurately report to credit reporting agencies, as inaccuracies can violate discharge orders and affect a debtor’s credit standing.

 What Happens if a Creditor Violates the FDCPA?